strangerstudios/pmpro-advanced-levels-shortcode/readme.txt

 * Now applying the pmpro_levels_array filter to the array of levels when the levels are specified in a shortcode attribute.
 If you are using the pmpro_advanced_levels shortcode AND the pmpro_levels_array filter already, make sure your filter is programmed to account for this (perhaps by checking the globsl $post->ID to only run on certain pages/et).
 (Thanks, Camouyer)

 = .1.4 =
-* Fixed bug where discount codes were not being embedded in the checkout link URLs when added to the shortcake.
+* Fixed bug where discount codes were not being embedded in the checkout link URLs when added to the shortcode.
 (Thanks, 3fingas)

 = .1.3 =
 * If no specific levels are passed in the pmpro_levels_array filter is applied to the levels.